Do not lose the benefits, learn when to make an upgrade.

 No matter how well you care for them, hearing aids, like any product, have a limited lifespan.
 The average life expectancy of hearing aids is somewhere between three and seven years.
 However, it depends on several factors: how the devices are built, where they are worn the ear, how often they are used, how they're stored, frequency of cleaning and maintenance and extent of wear and tear.
 Each affects your hearing aids' lifespan and longevity.

 How often do you have to replace a hearing aid?
-Of course, the answer to that question can vary, but keep in mind that it'ss important to take action when you notice a change in your hearing or the performance of your hearing aids.
-Hearing aids are a quality of life investment—make sure you're getting the best performance out of them.
+Of course, the answer to that question can vary, but keep in mind that it's important to take action when you notice a change in your hearing or the performance of your hearing aids.
+Hearing aids are a quality-of-life investment—make sure you're getting the best performance out of them.
 If your hearing aids aren't serving their purpose, you may need a replacement.
 Here are five ways to determine if you're due for a hearing aid upgrade:

 If your hearing aids keep cutting out, or you experience feedback and buzzing, it could be time to invest in a new pair.
 A cleaning, adjustment or repair might fix occasional glitches, but frequent failures signal that your device is no longer working at its full potential.